-Discover the four cheeses, basil and hint of nutmeg in these tasty vegetarian Stuffed Cheese Spinach Pasta Shells, smothered in Marinara sauce.
-Mmmm.
+You'll love the four cheeses, basil and hint of nutmeg in these delicious vegetarian stuffed pasta shells with spinach, smothered in Marinara sauce.

 I ended up blending recipes from Food and Wine, Serious Eats, Eating Well and Fork Knife Spoon based on my own tastes and any tips the authors had to share.
 I served it recently to the vegetarians at a family dinner party.
 Very well received - phew.

 I'm not a huge cheese fan, but I found the blend of cheeses with the spinach, garlic, basil and nutmeg to be a great combination.
 Try to get the best ricotta you can - creamier, less grainy.
 Or if you're feeling ambitious, the recipe for homemade ricotta from Smitten Kitchen comes well recommended with minimal hands on time.

 All in all, this is a solid make-ahead vegetarian pasta dish that is sure to please the family or guests.
 And the bold red and green colors, as I said, are great!
 Hey, maybe a good dish for the vegetarians at the Christmas dinner table?